H2Otavio/my-first-game/README.md

 # my-first-game

 This is the first game I ever developed.
-It's made using JavaScritp and the library P5.js.
+It was made using JavaScritp and the library P5.js.

 You can play in your browser using the link below.